 Buying signals are the actions prospective buyers take that may indicate they’re close to making a purchasing decision.
 For B2B sales and marketing teams, buying signals are especially important because they can help you hone in on the most promising leads, saving time and closing more deals.

-Buying signals can occur at several different steps of the buyer’s journey.
-Some signals occur when a prospect visits a company’s website.
+Buying signals can occur at several different steps of a customer’s buying process.
+Some signals such as when a prospect visits a company’s website.
 Lead generation software such as LeadBoxer can capture this data and consolidate it into a lead score.
 A lead score is a way to easily visualize buying signals.

-Other buying signals occur during conversations between the prospect and a sales agent.
+Other strong buying signals occur during conversations between the prospect and a sales agent.
 These are usually phrases or behavioral cues that show how interested the prospect is.
-Recognizing these signals requires training and keen attention to detail.
+Recognizing these signals requires training as a salesperson and keen attention to detail.

 1. The prospect signed up for a free trial